 Southern California Edison offers service to most of Orange County.
 Check this map to see if you are in the service area.
 If you’re moving, you can schedule a request to start stop or transfer service at this link.

 SoCal Gas serves approximately 24,000 square miles, including most of Orange County.
 See if your city is on the list.
 If you already use SoCal Gas, use this form to transfer service from elsewhere in California.
-To start a new service with SoCal Gas, use this form.

 Orange County has 28 public school districts.
 To enroll, visit this list of districts and find yours: